A scientist makes a difficult choice.

 “Professor, can you give me a bearing and a speed on these anomalies we’re looking at?”

-“Well, the equipment’s not really designed to…I suppose if we treat them like they’re artifacts, I can detect the relative motion…yes, I think so.”
-Garth swung back to the keyboard.
+“Well, the equipment’s not really designed to…I suppose if we treat them like they’re physical artifacts, I can detect the relative motion…yes, I think so.”
+Garth swung back to the keyboard his annoyance forgotten in the face of the new problem.

-It hit him.
+Cordova’s sudden intensity unsettled him until it hit him why the man was so interested.
 These were ships, not some heretofore-unknown pattern in the Penzias Static.
+Of course they were.
 Garth felt fame and fortune slipping out of his grasp.
 He groaned inwardly.
 A new and extremely complicated method for detecting ships was not going to get him tenure.

-Harper called out, “Sweep negative, Spaceman.”
+Harper called out, “Sweep negative, Spaceman.
+No ships in that region.”
 Garth shot Harper a surprised glance.
+“Nothing?”

 Around them, sensing the change in Cordova’s attitude, the other spacemen grew quiet until you could hear the sigh of the air pumps.
 Midshipman Singh picked up an intercom and began speaking tersely, reading off the global coordinates, bearing and speed of the ‘suspected contact.’